SignalK/SensESP/README.md

 - [x] Persistent configuration
 - [x] RESTful HTTP control interface
 - [x] Improved device configuration system
-- [ ] Authentication token support
+- [x] Authentication token support
 - [ ] Web configuration UI
-- [ ] Device control support.
+- [ ] Control device support.
 For now, all devices are read-only, and control devices such as leds, relays, or PWM output are not supported.